-Having trouble finding an English conversation partner?
+Having trouble finding an English conversation practice partner?
 If your friends and local organizations can’t help you, try an online English forum or one or more sites recommended by FluentU.
-(Some of these 13 sites for finding partners are free, and some charge-- look through them to find the best one for you.
-I'd start with the free forum at Fluentin3months.)

 You might also try talking with the robot at ESL Fast, and see how it works for you.